xzYue/odoo/doc/howtos/backend.rst

 mechanism.
 They can all be modified via the client interface with contextual views.

-Odoo is accessible through XML-RPC/JSON-RPC interfaces, for which libraries exist in many languages.
+Modoo is accessible through XML-RPC/JSON-RPC interfaces, for which libraries exist in many languages.

 XML-RPC Library
 ---------------

-The following example is a Python program that interacts with an Odoo server with the library ``xmlrpclib``::
+The following example is a Python program that interacts with an Modoo server with the library ``xmlrpclib``::

    import xmlrpclib